none-inmogr-deprecated/case-study/README.md

 1. Fix "archive" functionality
 2. Add "sender" and "avatar" with an image for each message (displayed in the message details)
+3. Add a simple search filter for the messages (search subject and message)
-3. Add unit test for MessageList
+4. Add unit test for MessageList
-4. Make a short list of what you would improve / do differently
+5. Make a short list of what you would improve / do differently

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Installs all required dependencies.

 ### `yarn start`